Guide to finding the cheapest and best option for your international money transfers.

 - Receiving Fee

-The cheapest money transfer companies keep the (2) Transfer Fees low and the (3) Exchange Rate Margin low as well, but significant costs can accrue through the banks that Send (1) money to be transacted and Receive (4) money at the other end.
+The cheapest companies keep the (2) Transfer Fees low and the (3) Exchange Rate Margin low as well, but significant costs can accrue through the banks that Send (1) money to be transacted and Receive (4) money at the other end.

 4.2 How Money Transfer Companies Reduce 3rd Party Bank Fees